superfell/zkSforce/README.md

  * in ZKDescribeSObject there's a helper method to get the ZKDescribeField given the fields name.
  * In ZKSObject the fieldsToNull collection is managed for you, if you add a field to the fieldsToNull collection (via setFieldToNull) it'll automatically remove any field value, also you can just set the field value directly to nil (aka null) in setFieldValue:field: and it'll automatically translate that into a fieldsToNull call for you.
  * ZKQueryResult implements the NSTableView informal data source interface, so you can easily show a queries results in a table view (just like SoqlX does)
- * You can ask the ZKSforceClient object to automatically cache describe results for you by calling setCacheDescribes
+ * You can ask the ZKSforceClient object to automatically cache describeGlobal/describeSObject results for you by calling setCacheDescribes

 Usage is really straight forward, create an instance of the [ZKSforceClient](https://github.com/superfell/zkSforce/blob/master/zkSforce/zkSforceClient.h) class, call login, then call the other operations as needed, e.g.